Last Updated on May 15, 2022 by Ludiah

 Your CTA is weak

 The main reason why you are creating a landing page is to generate leads.
 The strength of your call to action will determine if you will convert the visitor into a client or not.
 The idea here is to create CTAs that inspire action.
-Your colors and fonts need to be attractive in a manner that they catch the interest of the reader.
+Your colors and fonts need to be attractive in a manner that catch the interest of the reader.
 The should have a message that makes the reader see the significance of taking the action.
 For example, if I want people to download my e-book on the benefits of exercising, my CTA button will have something like;

 - Yes, send me the ebook